kzr8/moe-junyuanpri/_departments/CCE/Character & Citizenship Education.md

 We strive to nurture our students to be:

  *   <b>Leaders of Character</b> who seek to exemplify our school values of **R3ICH,** enabled by **Social-Emotional Competencies**and 21st Century **Cross Cultural Civil Literacy Skills**.
-*   **Active Citizens** who are **caring and gracious**, committed to do their bit to build a better nation for all; as well as **discerning**and grounded as they navigate through the challenges and influences encountered along the way to flourish and live fulfilling lives as individuals, family members, friends and citizens of Singapore
+*   <b>Active Citizens</b> who are **caring and gracious**, committed to do their bit to build a better nation for all; as well as **discerning**and grounded as they navigate through the challenges and influences encountered along the way to flourish and live fulfilling lives as individuals, family members, friends and citizens of Singapore

 ### OUR PROGRAMMES: